Spatially-resolved H$\alpha$ and ionizing photon production efficiency in the lensed galaxy MACS1149-JD1 at a redshift of 9.11: Results and discussion

-The rest-frame equivalent width of the H$\alpha$ emission line for the MACS1149-JD1 is 491$^{+334}_{-128}$\,$\AA$.
-This low equivalent width is in contrast with the predicted extrapolation of the $(1+z)^{2.1}$ relation derived by the combination of pre-JWST measurements and the results of the JADES and MIDIS JWST surveys (see Figure~\ref{fig:EW}, \citealt{Rinaldi+23}).
-EW$_{0}$\,(H$\alpha$) of MACS1149-JD1 is a factor 3-4 lower than the extrapolated value at a redshift of 9.11, and in the range of the lower values measured in galaxies at redshifts 6 to 8 recently identified with JWST (Figure \ref{fig:EW}, \citealt{Sun+22,Prieto-Lyon+23,Ning+23,Rinaldi+23}).
-Moreover, MACS1149-JD1 EW$_{0}$\,(H$\alpha$) value also lies about a factor 2 below the extrapolation of the $(1+z)^{1.3}$ redshift evolution derived from pre-JWST measurements with galaxies up to a redshift of six.
-Lacking other measurements at redshifts above 9, MACS1149-JD1 could represent the lower end of a wide EW$_{0}$\,(H$\alpha$) distribution at redshifts 9$-$10, very much like the one already observed at redshifts between 6 and 8.
+The rest-frame equivalent width of the H$\alpha$ emission line for the MACS1149-JD1 is {726$^{+660}_{-182}$\,$\AA$.
+This equivalent width is lower} than the predicted extrapolation of the $(1+z)^{2.1}$ relation derived by the combination of pre-JWST measurements and the results of the JADES and MIDIS JWST surveys (see Figure~\ref{fig:EW}, \citealt{Rinaldi+23}).
+The EW$_{0}$\,(H$\alpha$) of MACS1149-JD1 is a factor of {two} lower than the extrapolated value at a redshift of 9.11, and it is in the range of the lower values measured in galaxies at redshifts six to eight recently identified with JWST (Figure \ref{fig:EW}, \citealt{Sun+22,Prieto-Lyon+23,Ning+23,Rinaldi+23}). {MACS1149-JD1 EW$_{0}$\,(H$\alpha$) is in agreement within the errors with the extrapolation of the $(1+z)^{1.3}$ redshift evolution derived from pre-JWST measurements with galaxies up to a redshift of six}.
+Lacking other measurements at redshifts above nine, MACS1149-JD1 could represent the lower end of a wide EW$_{0}$\,(H$\alpha$) distribution at redshifts 9$-$10, very much like the one already observed at redshifts between six and eight.

-The spatially-resolved F560W imaging and H$\alpha$ spectroscopy have identified two clumps with very different EW$_{0}$\,(H$\alpha$), covering the extremes of the range of values measured in high-z galaxies.
-Clump S has a EW$_{0}$\,(H$\alpha$) of 363$^{+187}_{-87}$\,$\AA$ while clump N has a lower limit of 1543\,$\AA$.
-This is interpreted as the presence of different stellar populations in the two clumps.
-The emission in clump S is a combination of young stars ($<$\,10\,Myr) with a non-ionizing, more mature stellar population.
-On the other side, clump N has to be associated with a very young stellar cluster.
-Only stellar populations with ages lower than 10\,Myr can produce such a high EW$_{0}$\,(H$\alpha$).
-In addition, the integrated EW$_{0}$\,(H$\alpha$) for MACS1149-JD1 is close to that of clump S, indicating that the older, more mature stellar population, must be concentrated in this clump, as already seen in the F560W image.
+The spatially resolved F560W imaging and H$\alpha$ spectroscopy identified two clumps with very different EW$_{0}$\,(H$\alpha$), covering the extremes of the range of values measured in high-z galaxies.
+Clump S has an EW$_{0}$\,(H$\alpha$) of {531$^{+300}_{-96}\AA$}, while clump N has a lower limit of {1951\,$\AA$}.
+We interprete it as the presence of different stellar populations in the two clumps.
+The emission in clump S is a combination of young stars ($<$\,10\,Myr) with a non-ionizing, more mature stellar population (see Sect. \ref{Sec:ew-photon}).
+On the other side, clump N has to be associated with a very young stellar {population}.
+Only {stars} with ages lower than {5\,Myr} can produce such a high EW$_{0}$\,(H$\alpha$).
+In addition, the integrated EW$_{0}$\,(H$\alpha$) for MACS1149-JD1 is close to that of clump S, indicating that the older, more mature stellar population must be concentrated in this clump, as already seen in the F560W image.